 (CCUS) at the Tata Chemicals Europe site in Northwich, which will be operational in 2021.
 Detailed planning is also underway on deliverable proposals for large scale hydrogen supply; hydrogen distribution; blending of hydrogen with natural gas for supply to homes; and switching of industry from natural gas to hydrogen.
-Central to all of these is the £1 billion HyNet Project, which has the potential to add £17 billion of GVA, create 5000 new jobs across the North West and save over 1 million tonnes of CO2 per annum by 2025; the equivalent oftaking more than 600,000 cars off the road.
+Central to all of these is the £1 billion HyNet Project, which has the potential to add £17 billion of GVA, create 5000 new jobs across the North West by 2025; the equivalent oftaking more than 600,000 cars off the road.
 The HyNet project is aiming to make the area the UK's and potentially the world's first net zero industrial cluster.

-Other green innovation assets in the cluster include the University of Chester's Thornton Science Park which is developing expertise in the development and use of hydrogen and green ammonia.
+Other green innovation assets in the cluster include the University of Chester's Thornton Science Park which is developing expertise in the development and use of hydrogen andgreen ammonia.
 Thornton is home to the LEP-funded Energy Innovation Centre opened in 2016.

-green recovery by driving job creation, innovation, and investment in the North West and the net zero economy.
+acting as a public and private sector investment vehicle for industrial decarbonisation and clean growth projects in the North West.
+Its core mission is to becomethe UK's first low carbon industrial cluster by 2030 and the world's first net zero industrial cluster by 2040.
+Through this work the cluster aims to supercharge the UK's green recovery by driving job creation, innovation, and investment in the North West and the net zero economy.
 Net Zero North West unites business, Local Enterprise Partnerships, Metro Mayors, boroughs and academia to build a united voice and holistic vision for industrial decarbonisation in the North West.